 Eden Bower Road, Ocho Rios

-One of the best eco-friendly things to do in Ocho Rios is touring Turtle River Falls and Gardens.
-A beautiful 15-acre hillside property, these gardens are home to 14 cascading waterfalls, several varieties of indigenous and endangered plants as well as a lovely Japanese Koi Pond.
-Other highlights at Turtle River Falls include feeding the exotic birds at the walk-in aviary and taking a dip in the tropical swimming pool which is complete with a swim-up bar and grill.
+One of the best eco-friendly things to do in Ocho Rios is to tour Turtle River Falls and Gardens.
+A beautiful 15-acre hillside property, these gardens are home to 14 cascading waterfalls, several varieties of indigenous and endangered plants, as well as a lovely Japanese Koi Pond.
+Other highlights at Turtle River Falls include feeding the exotic birds at the walk-in aviary and taking a dip in the tropical swimming pool, complete with a swim-up bar and grill.
 Visitors should plan on spending an hour and a half touring the gardens and an additional hour enjoying the other amenities on-site.

 Grant’s Town, Jamaica

 Visitors who are looking to take in some of the most magnificent coastal views near Ocho Rios should head up to Firefly, the hilltop home and burial place of the playwright, Sir Noel Coward.
 Although the main attraction here is the museum within Coward’s former vacation home, the true highlight is the property itself.
 Don’t forget to pack your camera!

 If you’re looking for a short yet impressive thing to do near Ocho Rios, take a drive through Fern Gully.
 This 5km road has been paved over an old riverbed, running south out of town.
 Here, you can roll your windows down and breathe in the fresh air in what feels like a tunnel created by giant tree ferns forming a canopy overhead.
 It’s a spectacular experience.
 Along the way, you also have the option to stop at the roadside vendors to purchase wooden carvings and other souvenirs.

 River Tubing on the White River